harshyadavjiii/my-freebsd-configs/dwm/README.md

      --FREETYPEINC = /usr/include/freetype2
      ++FREETYPEINC = /usr/local/include/freetype2

-***If you are using my repo all the paths are changed and it should install out of the just make clean install***

 I have not customise my Set-Up just changed the wallpaper of my choice, changed some colors for wallpaper theme and changed the statusbar to show necessary details and nothing fancy as I like to keep it minimal and straight forward to use.
 Couple of things is what I added are Support for volume keys and for that I have used mixer and not pulse audio.